-(B) Nepotism Prohibited: The County may not employ individuals who are relatives, as defined in $\S$ 36.13(A)(3), in a position that results in one relative being in the direct line of supervision of the other relative.

-(C) Application of Policy to Relatives of Elected Officials: Unless a specific exemption applies, this policy applies to an individual who is employed by the County on the date the individual's relative begins serving a term of an elected officer of the County.
+- (B) Nepotism Prohibited: The County may not employ individuals who are relatives, as defined in § 36.13(A)(3), in a position that results in one relative being in the direct line of supervision of the other relative. - (C) Application of Policy to Relatives of Elected Officials: Unless a specific exemption applies, this policy applies to an individual who is employed by the County on the date the individual's relative begins serving a term of an elected officer of the County.
 When the elected official begins serving a term of elected office, the relative employed by the County may remain employed by the County and maintain his or her position or rank.
 However, the relative of the elected official may not be promoted to a position that results in one relative being in the direct line of supervision of the other relative.
 For an individual who is a member of a merit police department, the individual may not be promoted to a position that is not within the merit ranks if the promotion would result in the individual being in the direct line of supervision of the other relative.
-This policy does not abrogate or affect an employment contract with the County that an individual is a party to and is in effect on the date the individual's relative begins serving a term of an elected office of the County.

-- (D) Exceptions: The following exceptions apply to the County's Nepotism Policy: - Employees on July 1, 2012: an individual who is employed by the County on or before July 1, 2012 is not subject to the nepotism prohibition unless after July 1, 2012 the individual has a break in employment with the County.
-The following are not considered to be a break in employment with the County:

-(a) the individual is absent from the workplace while on paid or unpaid leave, including vacation, sick, or family medical leave or worker's compensation;

-(b) the individual's employment with the County is terminated followed by the immediate reemployment with the County, without loss of payroll time;
+This policy does not abrogate or affect an employment contract with the County that an individual is a party to and is in effect on the date the individual's relative begins serving a term of an elected office of the County. - (D) Exceptions: The following exceptions apply to the County's Nepotism Policy: - (1) Employees on July 1, 2012: an individual who is employed by the County on or before July 1, 2012 is not subject to the nepotism prohibition unless after July 1, 2012 the individual has a break in employment with the County.
+The following are not considered to be a break in employment with the County: - (a) the individual is absent from the workplace while on paid or unpaid leave, including vacation, sick, or family medical leave or worker's compensation; - (b) the individual's employment with the County is terminated followed by the immediate reemployment with the County, without loss of payroll time; - (2) Precinct Election Officers: the performance of duties of a precinct election officer, as defined by Indiana Code § 3-5-2-40.1, that are imposed by Title 3 is not considered employment by the County; - (3) Volunteer Firefighters: the performance of duties of a volunteer firefighter is not considered employment by the County;